plone/training/solr-training/production-setup.rst

 Multi Core
 ==========

-Multi core setup is the default for Solr 5 and above but unfortunatelly not supported by collective.solr.
+Multi core setup is the default for Solr 5 and above but unfortunately not supported by collective.solr.
 You can access a multicore Solr but only the default core, which can be specified in the ``collective.recipe.solrinstance`` buildout recipe.